Changes incorporated in Consumer Protection Act, 2019

 - Product Liability & Penal Consequences:

-What is Consumer Protection Act 2021?
+Is Consumer Protection Act successful?

 The six consumer rights are defined under the Section 2(9) of the Consumer Protection Act, 2019.
 These rights are (i) the right to be protected (ii) the right to be informed (iii) the right to be assured, (iv) the right to be heard (v) the right to seek redressal (vi) the right to consumer awareness.

-What is CCPA in Consumer Protection Act?
+What are the advantages of Consumer Protection Act?